Thermostats without conjugate points

 Furthermore, using \eqref{eq:derivative-of-y}, we get the relationship

-We want to relate the exponential growth rate of $\|d\varphi_t^{-\top}(v)\xi\|$ to the exponential growth rate of $|y(t)|$ in the case where $\xi \in G_{s/u}^*(v)$.
-For completeness, we recall the following standard Riccati comparison result (see, for example, \cite[Lemma 2.1]{green1954surfaces} and the discussion after).
+We want to relate the exponential growth rate of $\|d_v\varphi_t^{-\top}(\xi)\|$ to the exponential growth rate of $|y(t)|$ in the case where $\xi \in G_{s/u}^*(v)$.
+For completeness, we recall the following standard Riccati comparison result (see, for example, \cite[Lemma 2.1]{green54} and the discussion that follows).

-\begin{lemma} Fix $\kappa \in \mathcal{C}^\infty(\R, \R)$, and let $w \in \mathcal{C}^1(\R, \R)$ solve the Riccati equation
+\begin{lemma} Fix $\kappa \in \mathcal{C}^\infty(\R, \R)$ and let $w \in \mathcal{C}^1(\R, \R)$ solve the Riccati equation

 If there is a constant $K > 0$ so that $\kappa \geq -K^2$, then $|w(t)| \leq K$ for all $t\in \R$. \end{lemma}